Yugoslav government-in-exile: Simović cabinet

 During his exile, King Peter II was educated at Cambridge University, served in the Royal Air Force and married Princess Alexandra of Greece and Denmark, who was the only child of the late King Alexander I of Greece and Princess Aspasia of Greece and Denmark.

 Jovanović cabinet

 Jovanović took office as prime minister on 11 January 1942 with the dismissal of Simović.
 His original appointment as vice-premier in the Simović government had been in recognition of the respect he engendered, and because he was seen as a Serb counterpart to Maček as an overall leader of the Serbs across the country.
 He was a positivist, non-romantic liberal who was opposed to both fascism and communism, but was not directly connected to any political party.
-Simović was of course dropped from the cabinet, as was Ilić, who had been Minister of the Army.
-The latter was replaced by Mihailović, but because he was in Yugoslavia, the government in London was now firmly in the hands of civilians.
+Simović was dropped from the cabinet, as was Ilić, who had been Minister of the Army.
+The latter was replaced by Mihailović, but because he was in Yugoslavia, the government in London was now in the hands of civilians.